christianlevesque/RazorForms/Docs/docs/introduction/configuration.md

 builder.Services.UseRazorForms(razorFormsOptions); // Add your customized options to RazorForms
 ```

-**NOTE**: When providing your own `RazorFormsOptions` instance, you need to manually set the `TemplatePath` property on each option because options class properties default to CLR defaults and empty strings only.
-RazorForms requires a `.cshtml` template for each tag helper.
-See [TemplatePath](#template-path) for more information.

 ### Configuring RazorForms with an `Action`

 To change values on the default `RazorFormsOptions` instance, pass an `Action<RazorFormsOptions>` to your `UseRazorForms()` call: